 This pandemic is getting bigger and stronger.
 It was just a virus earlier and now has become a deathly autoimmune disease that targets the weak points of the sufferer’s body.
-We are constantly being updated about the new symptoms of COVID-19.
+We are constantly being updated about the new symptoms of COVID-19 every now and then.
 The researchers find new things while trying to know more about this contagious disease and trying to develop its vaccine.
 The latest addition to the Coronavirus symptoms list are bouts of anxiety, panic and depression.
+A lot of people do not know that anxiousness is also a sign of infection.
+To know how are these linked, keep reading.

 Can Coronavirus Trigger Anxiety and Panic Attacks?